Autodesk/molecular-simulation-tools/README.md

 Local server and client and workflow development can be sped up by mounting local directories, see docker-compose.yml for what volume mounts to uncomment and then restatt the docker-compose command.

+Testing the convert API method can be done with:

+	curl --data-binary "@5e8b.pdb" http://localhost:4000/pdb_convert

+(Assuming you have downloaded 5e8b.pdb from the PDB website)

 ## Contributing
 This project is developed and maintained by the [Molecular Design Toolkit](https://github.com/autodesk/molecular-design-toolkit) project.
 Please see that project's [CONTRIBUTING document](https://github.com/autodesk/molecular-design-toolkit/CONTRIBUTING.md) for details.